bktescher/Election_Analysis/README.md

 ## Summary

 Overall, overall this was a very successful campaign (pun intended).
 The script utlized in this exercise could be modified for wider analysis of:

-  -All counties in the state of Colorado.
+  - All counties in the state of Colorado.
-  -All election races, Local and National, in the state of Colorado.
+  - All election races, Local and National, in the state of Colorado.
-  -Presidential races
+  - Presidential races

  It is our belief this script could be modified to support analysis for a wide variety of elections going forward.
 It has been a pleasure to provide our state and country with this service.
 We look forward to future endeavors and wish you all the best.
 Thank you.